Environmental impact of Big Tech: Creating a circular economy

 By motivating consumers to buy back products as well as purchase circular products, less electronics will be dumped into landfills.
 Leaders from many different companies have come together to design this roadmap.
 The roadmap sets objectives for key areas of the electronics value chain, from design to sourcing and manufacturing through to reverse logistics and recycling.
-This is the first-time experts, business leaders and global organizations will set a vision and roadmap committing to a circular economy for electronics by 2030 and co-design solutions around this topic.
+This is the first time experts, business leaders and global organizations will set a vision and roadmap committing to a circular economy for electronics by 2030 and co-design solutions around this topic.
 This initiative is led by the World Business Council for Sustainable Development and the World Economic Forum.

-Gaps in improvement
+Outside lobbying

-While companies have become aware of the issue at hand, many consumers critique potential gaps in their plans as to improve the situation.
-These gaps have been identified to lie in unambitious decarbonization targets, an unclear roadmap, insufficient financial support and incentives, unbundled renewable energy certificates dependency, and a collaboration gap.
-The collaboration gap refers to the absence of a leading cause amongst unified members to achieve decarbonization.
+Platforms can reach large and diverse audiences from their apps and websites, which gives them advantages over traditional interest groups when trying to mobilize the public; this is how they engage in outside lobbying.
+Though outside lobbying platforms attempt to raise the salience of regulatory proposals, they do this by posting banners, links and targeted messages in order to shape how the issues are framed.
+For example, framing regulation as censorship.
+In German speaking countries, platform led movements helped shift public debate and signal potential electoral cost to legislators.
+However, despite large public promises on average, major tech firms only invest a small fraction of their lobbying budget into climate change policies.
+The five largest tech companies collectively spent about 4 percent of their lobbying budget for positive climate related issues.
+Although large tech companies routinely commit themselves to large scale environmental changes, companies like Apple associate with organizations like BusinessEurope known for backing efforts to weaken EU greenhouse gas emissions regulations, contradicting their environmental commitments.